HAPPENING NOW!

 WHAT’S IIFF?

-IIFF stands for International Indigenous Film Festival, a non-profit body established to support and develop social documentary filmmaking within the context of indigenous values in preserving culture and voice the rights of indigenous people.
+IIFF stands for International Indigenous Film Festival, an initiative established to support and develop social documentary filmmaking within the context of indigenous values in preserving culture and voice the rights of indigenous people.
 Initiated from the grassroots level in Kalimantan since 2015.
 Indigenous Film Festival has evolved from a local event to an international event since 2018.
 The festivals are held annually as Bali International Indigenous Film Festival (BIIFF), Kalimantan Indigenous Film Festival (KIFF), Kuching International Indigenous Film Festival (KIIFF).

 Documentary films can be a major catalyst for change and can ultimately influence millions of viewers.
 Documenting cultural stories and raising awareness can bring heart-based indigenous wisdom to mainstream audiences.
 This is all the more important since the need to live more sustainably has never been greater.
 By working towards sustainable support between filmmakers, doors will open.
 By discussing effective strategies for positive change, indigenous communities across Indonesia and beyond will benefit for the greater good.